North Memorial Family Medicine Residency Program

 WHAT IS THE AVERAGE NUMBER OF PATIENTS CARRIED BY FIRST-YEAR RESIDENTS?

-First year residents start with four patients on the family medicine service, going up to six by the end of the first year.
+First-year residents start with four patients on the family medicine service, going up to eight by the end of the first year.

 WHERE DO GRADUATES PRACTICE?

 Our graduates practice all over the country, but a majority stay in Minnesota.
 Approximately 50% of graduates are in an urban or suburban Minnesota practice.
-About 30% go into rural practice, and another 10% pursue sports medicine fellowships.
+About 30% go into rural practice, and another 10% pursue fellowships such as sports medicine or addiction medicine.

 ARE THERE OPPORTUNITIES FOR INTERNATIONAL TRAVEL?